micolous/shittypack/README.md

 $ python shittypack.py google_transit.zip -o google_transit_packed.zip
 ```

-The output directory (`-o`) will be created, and this tool will not run if the output directory already exists.
-This is a safety mechanism so it doesn't overwrite files.
+The output file (`-o`) will be created, and will update an existing archive if present.
+Any files with the same name inside the archive will be overwritten.

 This tool is pretty unforgiving about problems (and shit).
 It will probably give you bad output if it fails, and not complain about it.